Osarii/enterprise-data-reconciliation/README.md

 are recognized as equivalent valid values.

-Examples such as:
+Values such as:

 Actiov
 Cancelado
 Desconocido

-are reported as invalid.
+are reported as invalid statuses.

+The configuration is designed so status catalogs can become customizable in future versions.

 Data Quality Score V2

-The platform implements an application-defined Data Quality Score.
+The platform includes an application-defined Data Quality Score.

 It is not presented as an international standard.

+The objective is to provide a simple, explainable, and defendable quality metric that can be understood by both technical and business stakeholders.

+The score begins at:

+100

-The score begins at 100 and applies weighted penalties based on factors such as:
+and applies weighted penalties based on factors such as:

-rows containing blocking issues
+Rows containing blocking issues

-rows containing warnings
+Rows containing warnings

-duplicate identifiers
+Duplicate identifiers

-structural validation problems
+Structural validation problems

 Conceptually: